 Anyone can become a designer, but not everyone wants to be one.
 You’ve got to have a true passion for it, each and everyday, and strive to be the very best that you can be.
 No shortcuts.

 This goes back to that previous point of mine.
 About not looking at the guy/girl sat next to you and thinking you work is in any way inferior to theirs.
 Yes, it may not have the required polish, the correct understanding of what makes truly great design just yet, but don’t think for a second that it’s not good enough, and if you have the insight to know what makes good, and not so good work, then you’re catching on fast, and you just need to improve on the other parts, and that will come.

 Don’t be discouraged on your journey, learn, improve, know where you want to head towards in your career and take all the steps necessary to get there, be that by being inspired by other designers’ work, making relationships within the community, reading (yeah reading a lot), and just getting away from that screen sometimes and soaking up the world around you.

-I see younger designers unable to take any form of criticism, and if you’re that kind of person you need to loosen up, quick-time!
-There’ll always be troll-tastic folks that have nothing constructive to say.
-Ignore those, they’re just projecting their insecurities on you.
-But for constructive criticism take that on board and learn from it, it will help you improve, and grow stronger on your journey.
+Also, be open to 'constructive criticism'.
+Ignore those who have nothing constructive to say; those folks are just projecting their insecurities on you.
+But for constructive criticism, take that on board and learn from it.
+It will help you improve and grow stronger on your journey.

 By the way, if you want to really save yourself hundreds of design hours, my Design System for Figma; Cabana is now available.